 However, it's off the pace in just about every other area.
 Ride, refinement, interior quality, infotainment, space and visibility are all some way behind those of the competition.

-If you're after an agile diesel SUV, both Porsche's Macan and Audi's SQ5 are cheaper and faster, plus they handle better, have higher-quality interiors, are cleaner, more frugal and, in the Audi's case at least, more spacious and similarly well equipped.
+If you're after an agile SUV, both the Porsche Macan and Audi SQ5 are cheaper and faster, plus they handle better, have higher-quality interiors, are cleaner, more frugal and, in the Audi's case at least, more spacious and similarly well equipped.